happyputi/BDF-manual-en-new/source/guide/Gaussian-Basis-Sets.rst

    D       1    1
                0.19330000
         1.0000000000
-   ECP                     # The valence function is immediately followed by the keyword ECP (all caps), indicating that the ECP data part is followed
+   ECP                     # The valence function is immediately followed by the keyword ECP (all caps), indicating that the ECP data input is followed
-   Al    10    2    2      # Same element symbol, core electron number, ECP highest angular momentum, optional SOEPP highest angular momentum
+   Al    10    2    2      # Same element symbol, number of core electron, ECP highest angular momentum, optional SOEPP highest angular momentum
    D potential  4                                    # The number of potential functions of the highest angular momentum (D function) of the ECP
       2      1.22110000000000     -0.53798100000000  # Power of R, exponent, factor (the same below)
       2      3.36810000000000     -5.45975600000000